junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 <br>

-Dean already sets the metal contraption on Cass's head, the wires tightly surround his skull, the holes spread evenly around the circle.
-He also puts Cass into a sitting position, making it easier for both of them.
+Dean already sets the metal contraption on Cas's head, the wires tightly surround his skull, the holes spread evenly around the circle.
+He also puts Cas into a sitting position, making it easier for both of them.

 Dean holds one drilling pick in the right hand, looking down at the unconscious angel, biting his lips so hard it starts bleeding.
 The tough soldier mask he used to put on his face is cracking, he is trying hard to hold back the wetness in his eyes.
 Sam dashes in and jolts to a stop by the door.

-With his left hand holding the back of Cass's head to steady him, Dean pierces the first metal pick through the center hole, stabbing right through the center of Castiel's forehead.
+With his left hand holding the back of Cas's head to steady him, Dean pierces the first metal pick through the center hole, stabbing right through the center of Castiel's forehead.
 A stream of blood flows out between his eyes, the angel lets out an unconscious scream of pain.
 Tears fall down uncontrollably from Dean's eyes.

 "I'm sorry, I'm sorry."
 Dean murmurs to his angel, again and again.

-He can't continue, instead, he moves his hands to hold Castiel's chin, cupping it around the neck, as if it could be of some comfort, but knowing far too clearly that Cass wouldn't know anything about the reality now.
+He can't continue, instead, he moves his hands to hold Castiel's chin, cupping it around the neck, as if it could be of some comfort, but knowing far too clearly that Cas wouldn't know anything about the reality now.
 Not even the pain, it is the basic instinct and subconsciousness that is reacting.
 To save him, he has to continue.
 To save him, he has to hurt him.

 Dean bites on his lips with more force than before, blood begins to ooze from the wound.
 He doesn't care.
 This pain is nothing compared to the pain he has caused Castiel, compared to the pain that he is still bringing to him, compared to the pain inside his own heart.
-If anything, he's actually glad this can be some punishment to himself, for all the wrongs he's done to Cass, as his penance, his atonement for hurting Cass.
+If anything, he's actually glad this can be some punishment to himself, for all the wrongs he's done to Cas, as his penance, his atonement for hurting Cas.
 And this is far from enough.

 He screws the drill slightly, forcing it to go deeper, but hoping the process might be slow enough that it could cause less pain.
 But it's just idle hope.
 Castiel screams again, louder and more intense, with eyes still shut tight and unconscious.